-Celebrate with Thanksgiving Herbs from Your Garden
+Celebrate the holidays with Thanksgiving herbs from your garden!

 Just because summer’s long gone doesn’t mean you can’t still treat yourself to some home-grown garden goodness.
 If you snipped and saved clippings from your garden herbs (or still have a healthy batch of perennial herbs to choose from), you may have all the herbs you need to create a delicious, savory holiday meal.
 And if you didn’t do it this time around, it’s not too late to plan for next year!